Daunus/SatsSpend/README.md

 # Spend Sats in Australia

 SatsSpend is a list of Australian businesses that accept bitcoin.
-The aim of SatsSpend is to encourage a circular economy in which Aussie bitcoiners can more easily spend their sats with bitcoin businesses (and so bitcoin businesses get the support they deserve).

 ## SatsSpend has moved!

-You can view the full searchable business list, including an interactive map, here: https://mission-bitcoin.github.io/satsspend-australian_bitcoin_business_list/
+You can view the full searchable business list, including an interactive map, here: https://satsspend.com or https://mission-bitcoin.github.io/satsspend-australian_bitcoin_business_list/

 You can make site suggestions (eg, adding/modifying business details, general site improvements, etc) here: https://github.com/mission-bitcoin/satsspend-australian_bitcoin_business_list